doctomiko/wyrmgpt/docs/Not_Done_Yet.md

 ## 11. Chunk-level curation UI is not finished

+**UPDATED 3/25**: There is now a Library modal at the global, project, and conversation level.
+This will show all the artifacts for a given scope, and allows for some management functions.
+It is helpful to diagnose why RAG may not be finding content you wished to surface.

 The codebase has the bones for richer retrieval control, but the UI is not yet a full “corpus librarian” dashboard.

 What users can already do: